replicatedhq/troubleshoot.sh/content/docs/preflight/other-installation-options.md

 If krew plugins are not an option, it's still possible to run the same Preflight tool by installing a binary on your workstation, or by running preflights in a Docker container.

 ## Binary
-To install, download the latest release from our GitHub releases, or use [brew](https://brew.sh) if running MacOS.
+To install, download the latest release from our GitHub releases.

 ### MacOS